Close Menu

 Health and Medical Care in Serbia

 Serbia has a well-developed healthcare system, with both public and private hospitals and clinics available throughout the country.
 Medical care is generally of high quality, with many doctors and medical staff speaking English.
 However, it’s essential to have travel insurance that covers medical expenses, as well as to take necessary precautions against diseases such as hepatitis A and typhoid fever.
-(See Also: Is It Safe To Visit Maldives?
+(See Also: Is the Czech Republic Safe to Visit?
 A Traveler’s Guide)

 Visitors should also be aware of the risk of food and water-borne illnesses, particularly in rural areas where sanitation and hygiene may be inadequate.
 It’s essential to drink bottled or filtered water, and to avoid eating undercooked meat or raw vegetables.